Bald eagle rescued by Kansas officers had died, police say

-BONNER SPRINGS, Kan. — An injured bald eagle rescued by Bonner Springs, Kansas officers has died.
+BONNER SPRINGS, Kan.
+(WDAF) – An injured bald eagle rescued by Bonner Springs, Kansas officers has died.

 The eagle, named Kendra, succumbed to kidney issues and lower extremity injuries, according to Bonner Springs police.